-We’re here to give you some really good news: up to two-thirds of clothes’ carbon footprint occurs after you take it home.
-That’s incredible because most of all that nasty stuff is in your hands to fix.
+Good news: up to two-thirds of clothes’ carbon footprint occurs after you take it home.
+That’s incredible because a lot of all the nasty stuff in the fashion industry is in your hands to fix.
 The extra good news is that it’s not even hard stuff to do.
 Here are some easy ways to make a difference.

 Only wash as needed

 Not only will you save water and detergent, your clothes will last way longer.
 Next time you don’t do laundry in a while, you’re not being lazy you’re just being a super good person.